The ALS TDI Tri-State Trek raises money and brings attention to the work ALS TDI is doing to find an effective treatment for a horrific disease.

 as part of a community outreach project.
 In 2006, the event officially launched its 'More Cowbell!' campaign; a knock-off on the pop-culture catch

-phrase originally delivered by Christopher Walken in a quasi-famous Saturday Night Live skit.
+phrase originally delivered by Christopher Walken in a well known Saturday Night Live skit.
 Cowbells have been used in cycling since the early

 1900s, when European's would cheer riders racing through the Pyrenees or up the Italian Alps.